ptitSeb/box86/README.md

 See [here](USAGE.md) for all variables and what they do.

 Note that now the Dynarec of Box86 uses a mecanism with Memory Protection and a SegFault signal handler to handle JIT code.
-That means if you want to use gdb to debug running a program that use JIT'd code (like mono/Unity3D), you will have many "normal" segfaults triggering.
+That means if you want to use gdb to debug a running program that use JIT'd code (like mono/Unity3D), you will still have many "normal" segfaults triggering.
 I suggest you use something like `handle SIGSEGV nostop` in gdb to not stop at each segfault, and maybe put a breakpoint inside `my_memprotectionhandler` in `signals.c` if you want to trap SegFaults.

 ----